ExitValue.ai

 Underbidding history revealed in job-cost reports will destroy buyer confidence.
 Consistent cost overruns on completed projects signal estimating problems that buyers will assume continue.
 Clean job-cost histories with margins meeting or exceeding estimates are essential.

-Want to know what your specialty contractor business is worth?
+Estimate your specialty contractor business value

 Frequently Asked Questions